LaunchCodeEducation/intro-to-web-dev-curriculum/content/assignments/candidate-testing/intro/index.md

 You will need to update your single question quiz to a 5 question quiz.
 This will also mean, you will also have 5 correct answers and you will collect 5 user answers.

+You will run the autograding tests before moving onto Part 3.
+You need to pass Tests 7-10.

 **Part 3: Grade the Quiz**

 In this section, you will score the candidate's quiz results and let them know if they passed or failed.

+You will run the autograding tests before moving onto Part 3.
+You need to pass Tests 11-17 for this section.
+You should pass all 17 tests to complete the assignment.

 ## Example Output